 Tim Cook, CEO, Apple — View YouTube videos

-Chad Dickerson, CEO, Etsy — View YouTube video
+Doug McMillon, CEO, Walmart — View YouTube video

-Bill McDermott, Co-Chief Executive Officer, SAP AG — View YouTube video
+Bill McDermott, CEO, SAP — View YouTube video

 A wide range of student clubs organize conferences designed to help students in all programs dive deeper into industries like marketing, sustainability, finance, and healthcare.
 Each conference typically includes keynotes and panel discussions with managers and executives from different companies, discussing issues in the field or emerging trends.
 These events provide many informal opportunities to engage with alumni and recruiters in the industry, along with formal networking receptions.
 You don’t need to be a member of the club to participate.
 Whether you’re exploring all options or pursuing a specific company interest, conferences help build your professional knowledge.